cxengage/cxengage.github.io/cxengage-api-doc/Get-Pattern.md

 ## Description

-Retrieves the node for the given tenant.
+Retrieves chosen pattern for the given tenant.

 ### Errors